 A number of recent controversies have involved misleading or deceptive labeling on food, especially with foods many consider healthy.
 You've probably noticed flashy labels with terms like "organic," "whole grain," or "all-natural" as you've gone grocery shopping.
 This isn't a coincidence.
 As more people have turned to organic foods and different diets, food producers have begun marketing their products differently.

 Unfortunately, these marketing tactics are sometimes hard to catch.
-Here are a few food label terms you should look out for during your next trip to the grocery store.
+Read on for a few food label terms you should look out for during your next trip to the grocery store.
 And while you're focused on food, check out our tips for how to eat healthy on a budget.

 It should come as no surprise that sugar intake in the U.S. is very high.
 According to the U.S. Department of Agriculture, the average American eats more than 100 pounds of sugar every year.
 It's no wonder that food companies have started selling more "sugar free" or "no added sugar" products.